alexcumplido/frontend-projects/interactive-pricing/README.md

 - View the optimal layout  depending on device's screen size
 - See hover states for all interactive elements
 - Use the slider and toggle to see prices for different page view numbers.
-Different page view ranges and the corresponding monthly price totals:
-    - 10K pageviews / $8 per month
-    - 50K pageviews / $12 per month
-    - 100K pageviews / $16 per month
-    - 500k pageviews / $24 per month
-    - 1M pageviews / $36 per month

-***If the visitor switches the toggle to yearly billing, a 25% discount should be applied to all prices.
+- If the visitor switches the toggle to yearly billing, a 25% discount should be applied to all prices.

 #### Screenshot
 ![Project demo](./images/interactivePrice.gif)